Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: The noisy QPC plateau

 We consider the renormalized (at the WMG RG fixed point \cite{Wang2013}) reconstructed MacDonald edge structure, which consists of the $n_1,n_2, e/3\ (\text{inner})$ and $e/3\ (\text{outer})$ modes (from bulk to edge), where $n_1, n_2$ denote the neutral modes (\cref{WMG_RGFP_Fig}).
 A plateau is observed at transmission $t=1/2$, leading to $(G_{D_1}e^2)/h$ QPC conductance plateau, where $G_{D_1}=t I \tau/e$ and $I$ is the source current, when the inner $e/3$ charge mode is fully backscattered and the outer $e/3$ charge mode is fully transmitted \cite{Mahalu2009}.
+The neutral modes counter-propagate with respect to the charge modes and are fully backscattered at the QPC.
+We calculate the shot noise below following Refs.\ \onlinecite{Sabo2017,Park2021}.

 The source biases the two $e/3$ charge modes.
 We assume that $N$ quasiparticles each having charge $e/3$ emanate from $S$ into each charge mode in a time interval $\tau$.
 Near the lower right side of QPC, upon equilibration $N_1=N/2$ quasiparticles populate each mode and neutralons are created.
 These neutralons move to the upper right side of QPC via the neutral modes and randomly decay into quasihole-quasiparticle pairs in the adjacent charge modes \cite{Park2021}.
 This decay process is stochastic and lead to $N_1$ and $(N-N_1)$ electronic excitations in the inner and outer modes, respectively, which reach $D_1$ and $D_2$ and generate nonzero dc shot noises but zero dc current.
-In a similar manner near upper left side of QPC equilibration takes place and after equilibration $N_2=N/2$ quasiparticles present in both modes.
+In a similar manner, near the upper left side of QPC equilibration takes place, and after equilibration $N_2=N/2$ quasiparticles present in both modes.
 This process also creates neutral excitations which move to the lower left side of QPC and stochastically decay into $(N-N_2)$ and $N_2$ electronic excitations in the inner and outer modes, respectively, which reach $D_2$ and $D_1$ and generate shot noise.

 We introduce random variables $a,b$, assuming the values $\pm 1$ with equal probability, which characterize the neutral decay processes near upper right side and lower left side of QPC, respectively.
 We have $\langle a_m^{p/q} \rangle = \langle b_m^{p/q} \rangle = 0$.
 Here $p$ stands for the inner $e/3$ charge mode and $q$ stands for the outer $e/3$ charge mode.
 We note that $a$ and $b$ are mutually uncorrelated and use the following properties.